xiabai84/ml_with_django/README.rst

 You can use this template for developing django based ml-application very quickly only with several steps.

+This project uses tensorflow 1.8 version, which still relies on old api version.
+Update to current tensorflow version may produce incompatible conflict.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg
      :target: https://github.com/pydanny/cookiecutter-django/
      :alt: Built with Cookiecutter Django